-Grandma’s potato soup recipe is so comforting and perfect when you are trying to capture some of those familiar feelings of childhood.
-In about 45 minutes you can have the best bowl of potato soup your spoon can sink into!
+Grandma’s potato soup recipe is so comforting and perfect when trying to capture some of those familiar childhood feelings.
+The best potato soup recipe has simple ingredients, and it is a great soup for a winter day.

 One Potato for the Pot Explained